A Smarter Way to Shop for Produce: Dirty Dozen & Clean Fifteen

 Wiseman Health Take-Home Advice

 1. It’s always best practice to eat both fruits and vegetables.
 When shopping for organic fruits and vegetables, it’s important to understand organic labels in order to make an informed purchasing decision.
-The USDA Organic label is the gold standard for how organic foods are grown with adherence to federal standards and guidelines.
+The USDA Organic label is the gold standard for how organic foods are grown, with adherence to federal standards and guidelines.
 Organic farmers must follow these organic protocols to ensure products are truly organic from start to finish.
-For produce this means a fruit or vegetable can receive the USDA organic label if “it’s certified to have grown on soil that had no prohibited substances applied for three years prior to harvest.
+For produce, this means a fruit or vegetable can receive the USDA organic label if “it’s certified to have grown on soil that had no prohibited substances applied for three years prior to harvest.
 Prohibited substances include most synthetic fertilizers and pesticides.
 In instances when a grower has to use a synthetic substance to achieve a specific purpose, the substance must first be approved according to criteria that examine its effects on human health and the environment.
 As with all organic foods, none of it is grown or handled using genetically modified organisms, which the organic standards expressly prohibit.”